 The film, which is shown on a six-story-high screen, is shown every hour on the half hour during business hours, which change seasonally.
 Insider’s tip: buy your IMAX tickets online at explorethecanyon.com to save 20 percent.
 While at the visitor center, buy your park pass, good for seven days.
 At no extra cost, it will enable you to use a special entry lane and avoid payment lines at the park entrance station.

-The staff can help give you information and tops on the area.
+The staff can help give you information and tips on the area.
 You also can pick up area maps.
-Whether you choose to descend into the Grand Canyon or stand at the edge and peer over, having seen the IMAX film will give you a greater understanding of the magnificent natural wonder.
+Whether you choose to hike down into the Grand Canyon or stand at the edge and peer over, seeing the IMAX film will give you a greater understanding of this magnificent natural wonder.

 For more information: